rosmord/jsesh/README.md

 That's it.

+## Working with VSCode

+Interaction between VSCode and Maven is not that easy (again, because of generated files).
+I'm not sure I will spend the time to do it.

 ## Building distributions

 Due to changes in Java distribution and on Windows and Mac OS X as platform